FREQUENTLY ASKED QUESTIONS

 The run course is a one loop, pancake-flat course with aid stations as you begin the run, at mile 1, and at mile 2.
 You can view a map of the run course by clicking here.

-Why do you serve pizza after the race?
+Why do you serve breakfast burritos after the race?
 I'd rather have _____.

 We've tried several different types of post race food and have found that no matter what we serve, someone will always prefer something else.
-Pizza is fast, efficient, and fairly universally acceptable.
-And the low price helps us keep your entry fee low.
-We offer fresh fruit and many different beverage options as well.
+We offer multiple burrito options (including a veggie breakfast burrito), fresh fruit, granola bars, and several beverage options.

 Where do race proceeds go?